-Mizuna looks like lettuce, it is very similar to arugula.
+Mizuna looks like lettuce, it is very similar to arugula, but it’s actually a type of cabbage.
 A crunchy texture and peppery taste are what make it much sought after.

 Main Mizuna facts

 Name – Brassica rapa japonica

 Family – brassicas

 Soil – well drained, rather rich

 Height – 6 to 8 inches (15 to 20 cm)